 Test methodology

-We used the lightonocr-slice-v1 corpus: 50 pages drawn from real scanned PDFs, classified into 7 archetypes by visual structure.
+We used the lightonocr-slice-v1 corpus: 50 pages drawn from real scanned PDFs, classified into 7 page types by visual structure.

 Corpus breakdown